AdvaithGS/Astrobot/info/TERMSOFSERVICE.md

 # TERMS OF SERVICE
-Please read the Terms of Service ('Terms') carefully before using Astrobot ('bot').
+Please read the Terms of Service ('Terms') carefully before using Astrobot ('bot','AstroBot').

 AstroBot is not made by, not controlled by, and not affiliated with Discord Inc., and its platform Discord on which the bot exists.